TDAILab/tutorial-template/docs/source/src_mlp.rst

 Run
 ------------
 Go the Model page, and fill out this page.

 * S3 Source : The path to the upload folder.
 * Container Destination : The path
 * Container Source Path : The path
 * S3 Destination : The path
-* Processing Command:The path to the
+* Processing Command:The path to the preprocessing scripts.
 * Training Command:The path to the training script.
 * Prediction Command:The path